jedgar1mx/gulp-starter-boilerplate/README.md

-# gulp-starter-boilerplate
+# Gulp Starter Boiler plate
 Simple gulp boilerplate to get you rolling and coding.
+Includes basic configuration with:
+* Browserify
+* Babel
+* Sass
+* and others...
+## Installation
+Fork the project and run "npm install"

+## Run
+Just run "gulp" and start editing the sass, js and html files.
+Happy coding.